Tiberiusloc/robogersneighborhood/README.md

 2 = 3
 3 = 3

-describe numberReplacer()
+describe inputArray()

-Test 1: It will replace the number 1 with boop
+Test: "It should produce a string containing the every whole number between 0 and input."
 Code:
-  const input = "1"
+  const input = 5;
-  numberReplacer()
+  inputArray(input);
-Expected Outcome:
+Expected Outcome: [0,1,2,3,4,5]
-boop

-idk what im doing
+Test: "It should convert a number array into a string array."
+Code:
+const input = 5;
+inputArray(input);
+Expected Outcome : ["0","1","2","3","4","5"]